Fairness and Bias in Multimodal AI: A Survey: Conclusion

 \section{Conclusion}

 Fairness and bias are very important considerations in multimodal \acrshort{ai}.
 In this work, we presented the challenges of fairness and bias in multimodal data, \acrshort{lmm}s, and \acrshort{llm}s, defining what both terms mean within the scope of this survey, while acknowledging other definitions in the literature.
-We discussed the concepts of fairness and bias from the perspective of the Social Science and showed the distribution of scientific publications across 17 publishers, which reveals the gap of study in large multimodal \acrshort{ai} compared to \acrshort{llm}s, which this work contributes to filling.
-Our discussion around the methods to measure fairness and bias, datasets for evaluation, and debiasing strategies will provide researchers and other stakeholders with insight on how to approach these issues.
-For future work, it will be worthwhile to re-evaluate the progress made with the metrics and tools for quantifying and mitigating fairness and bias concerns, respectively.
+We discussed the concepts of fairness and bias from the perspective of the Social Science and showed the distribution of scientific publications across many publishers, which reveals the gap in the study of large multimodal \acrshort{ai} compared to \acrshort{llm}s, which this work contributes to filling.
+Our discussions around the methods to measure fairness and bias, datasets for evaluation, and debiasing strategies will provide researchers and other stakeholders with insight on how to approach these issues.

+For future work, it will be worthwhile to re-evaluate the progress made with the metrics and tools for quantifying and mitigating the challenges of fairness and bias because despite the positive effects of debiasing in \acrshort{ai}, researchers like \citet{west2019discriminating} argue that such research ought to do more than technical debiasing and include the social analysis of the use of such \acrshort{ai}, as this will account more for the impact of bias overall \cite{weinberg2022rethinking}.
+Even \citet{10336315} showed with the example of DALLE-2 that current efforts still have their limitations.
+In their work on the \acrshort{lmm} DALLE-2, they revealed that, despite the guardrails for the model by OpenAI, it generated 40 more images of women for a stereotypical female-dominant administrative task, in clear gender bias, when prompted.